Areas of Interest & Expertise

 - Economics of Digital Media

-Rahul has played basketball and cricket at university level and is actively involved in coordinating the sports program at the school of liberal studies.
+Rahul has played basketball and cricket at the university level and is actively involved in coordinating the sports programme at the school of liberal studies.

 Multiple perspectives on the Indian economy.

-- Modules for UGC E‑pathshala (online learning) cultural studies course.
-Modules are on: “understanding the ‘packaging’ of sporting cultures in age of television and “development of concepts of ideology/hegemony in 20th century western cultural theories”.
+- De, R. Modules for UGC E‑pathshala (online learning) cultural studies course on understanding the ‘packaging’ of sporting cultures in age of television and development of concepts of ideology/hegemony in 20th century western cultural theories.